 Teach your kids to hunt.
 You will be so happy you did!

 There is so much truth in this message.
-It is about families sharing time together and wondering in the woods.
-It is about teaching and sharing.
+Morel hunting is about families sharing time together and wondering in the woods.
+It is about teaching and sharing time.
 It is about moms and dads, kids and grand kids, grandpas and grandmas, and friends with friends – it is about spending time in nature in the hopes of finding the ever-elusive great morel.

 Morel hunters of all ages can think back and take a walk down memory lane.
 Reflecting on those people who influenced or introduced us to this glorious pastime keeps those memories alive and well.
 For many, it truly is a tradition – almost a right-of-passage to growing up.
 Some can drift back when they were just a little kid wondering in the woods because that is what you did.
 Many times there are multiple generations tromping through woods and everyone sharing in the joy of yelling – “I found one!” – as everyone else rushes over to help.

 Most who visit The Great Morel web site can relate to these memories because they are an important part of their lives’.
 The Stories and Tales page has always been a favorite for many who visit the page and the stories are filled with fellow shroomer’s memories of hunting the often mystical great morel.